 HOW TO DIGITIZE?

 Devices & software help to capture and use the data.
 Data Analysis exposes patterns and supports decision-making.
 Machine Learning and Artificial Intelligence enable automation.
-Below you’ll find technologies and techniques that will contribute to the realization of digitization.
+Below you’ll find technologies and techniques that will contribute to the realization of digitization in industry 4.0.

 - Devices & software.
 Smartphones, tablets, wearables, smart glasses.
 Devices, equipped with specialized software, help to improve quality (adding media content to the inspections), compliance (guided procedures and log of execution), and safety (remote presence).
 All these technologies also help to shorten the time and effort needed to enable new employees to perform their duties.